mwaugh0328/heterogeneous-agent-trade/README.md

 **Replicating results in the paper.**

-Here are the files:

-- [two-country.ipynb](./notebooks/two-country.ipynb) is a jupyter notebook (julia) used to compute a symmetric two country model and illustrate some properties as to how everything works.
-Figure 1a and Figure 1b are then created from the output and this is plotted in a jupyter notebook (python) in [plot-micro-elasticity.ipynb](./notebooks/plot-micro-elasticity.ipynb).
+- [two-country.ipynb](./notebooks/two-country.ipynb) is a jupyter notebook (julia) that computes a symmetric two country model and illustrates how everything works.
+Figure 1a and Figure 1b are created from this files output and it is plotted in a jupyter notebook (python) in [plot-micro-elasticity.ipynb](./notebooks/plot-micro-elasticity.ipynb).

-- [calibrate-gravity-as-guide.jl](./code/julia/calibrate-gravity-as-guide.jl) is one of the main driver files to calibrate the model as described in the paper.
-If one were to run it, this takes time and resources.
+- [calibrate-gravity-as-guide.jl](./code/julia/calibrate-gravity-as-guide.jl) is one of the main driver files used to calibrate the model as described in the paper.
+This does takes time and resources.

 - [calibrate-all.jl](./code/julia/calibration-all.jl) is an alternative and much faster approach to calibrating the model.
 It looks for a parameter vector and a vector of wages and an interest rate that satisfies (i) the moment conditions and (ii) that markets clear, all in one step.
 It is, however, far more sensitive to the initial guess for parameters and prices.

 - [coumpute-baseline.jl](./code/julia/compute-baseline.jl) generates moments from the EK data set, takes in calibrated parameter values, and computes a world equilibrium.
 Outcomes are then compared to the data, i.e., plot trade in the model vs. the data (Figure 2), the trade elasticities (Figure 3), and micro moments are reported.
 The plotting file is [plot-calibration.ipynb](./notebooks/plot-calibration.ipynb).

-- [coumpute-baseline-log.jl](./code/julia/compute-baseline-log.jl) same thing as above, but now for the log preference case.
+- [coumpute-baseline-log.jl](./code/julia/compute-baseline-log.jl) same thing as above, but for the log preference case.

 - [log-model.ipynb](./notebooks/log-model.ipynb) is a jupyter notebook that runs through a two country example with log preferences and illustrates how the model collapses to a constant elasticity model.
 The jupyter notebook (python)  [plot-micro-elasticity-log.ipynb](./notebooks/plot-micro-elasticity-log.ipynb) plots the results.

-- [coumpute-welfare.jl](./code/julia/compute-welfare/compute-welfare.jl) computes the baseline, the counterfactual equilibrium with a unilateral reduction of trade costs by 10 percent, then constructs welfare measures and saves the results.
-The [``-log``](./code/julia/compute-welfare/compute-welfare-log.jl)  version does the same for the log model.
+- [coumpute-welfare.jl](./code/julia/compute-welfare/compute-welfare.jl) computes the baseline, the counterfactual equilibrium with a unilateral reduction of trade costs by 10 percent, then constructs welfare measures, and saves the results.
+The [``-log``](./code/julia/compute-welfare/compute-welfare-log.jl)  version does the same for the log preference model.
 The jupyter notebook (python) [plot-welfare.ipynb](./notebooks/plot-welfare.ipynb) plots the results (Figure 4).

-- [coumpute-welfare-global.jl](./code/julia/compute-welfare/compute-welfare.jl) computes the baseline, the counterfactual equilibrium with a global reduction of trade costs by 10 percent, then constructs welfare measures and saves the results.
-The [``-log``](./code/julia/compute-welfare/compute-welfare-global-log.jl)  version does the same for the log model.
+- [coumpute-welfare-global.jl](./code/julia/compute-welfare/compute-welfare.jl) computes the baseline, the counterfactual equilibrium with a global reduction of trade costs by 10 percent, then constructs welfare measures, and saves the results.
+The [``-log``](./code/julia/compute-welfare/compute-welfare-global-log.jl)  version does the same for the log preference model.
 The jupyter notebook (python) [plot-welfare-global.ipynb](./notebooks/plot-welfare-global.ipynb) plots the results (Figure 5).

 **More about the code.**

-Here are core elements of the code:
+Here are core elements of the code (more detailed descriptions to be provided in the coming weeks):

 - [ha-trade-environment.jl](./code/julia/ha-trade-environment.jl) is behind the household problem and the economic environment it faces.